isabella232/katacoda-1/kubernetes-101/services/solutions.md

+Now you have had the opportunity to see a few examples of exposing our port, let's try a few exercises to consolidate your learning.

+For these exercises we have created our deployment in the `exercise.yaml`{{open}} file.
+This contains a deployment entitled **exercise**.

 Ensure our deployment is running by running `kubectl apply -f exercise.yaml`{{execute}}.

 Verify the deployment is running by running `kubectl get deployments exercise`{{execute}}.